 To demonstrate a detailed knowledge and experience base with respect to developing and maintaining an equality culture that recognises the diversity of people and their rights and responsibilities.

 HCPC standards of conduct, performance and ethics.
-Equality and diversity policies and legislation a local and national level.
+Equality and diversity policies and legislation and local and national level.
+Principles of equality and diversity.